prashant-kikani/prashant-kikani.github.io/_posts/2024-10-3-insignificance.markdown

 In the grand scheme of things, we are cosmically insignificant.
 The universe is vast, and our time here is fleeting.
 Most of us will not leave a legacy that lasts beyond a few generations, and that's okay.
 We don't have to.

-Instead, we should focus on the things that give our lives meaning: the moments we share with those we love, the happiness we create, and the memories we make.
+Instead, we should focus on the things that give our lives meaning: the moments we share with those we love, the <a href="https://prashantkikani.com/blog/happy-life" target="_blank">happiness</a> we create, and the memories we make.
 Life isn't about making a mark on the universe; it's about making a mark on the hearts of the people who matter to us.

 In the end, maybe the secret to life is accepting its insignificance and, instead of being weighed down by it, finding joy in the small, beautiful moments that make our existence worth living.
 After all, it's the little things that make life grand.